schil227/FantasticAdventuresOfDizzyFair/README.md

  To summarize, the goal is to remove the red arrow in the flowchart above that lets the spider switch state while moving upwards.

  The random number generation in FAoD appears to have a few sources, but one common one is the frame counter that exists at `$47`.
 Every frame this address counts up one, and once it reaches the maximum value (`#FF`) it resets back to zero.
 When the spider is in the state `$FF`, it loads the counter (instruction at `$9234`) and does and `AND #01` instruction, which has a %50 chance of being true (meaning the counter byte has a 1 in the right most bit: `0000 0001`).
-If it is true, then further RNG calculations are performed and a value is stored in the accumulator.
+If it is true, then further RNG calculations are performed and the result is stored in the accumulator.
 If that value happens to be less than #03, then at line `$9241` it jumps to `$922C`, which sets the state to `#01`.
 This instruction to jump is the "red path" that needs to be removed.

  | <p style="text-align: center;">Base Game</p> | <p style="text-align: center;">Fair Edition </p> |